Do I Need to Purchase Excess Reduction for My Car Hire?

-No. Purchasing Excess Reduction or insurance when renting a car is not compulsory in Australia.
+Reducing your excess is not compulsory in Australia.
 It is an optional extra offered to you when the vehicle is collected.
-If there is damage to the vehicle, the car rental companies will charge the excess on the Rental Agreement, if any damage is identified at the return of the vehicle or soon after.
-Without insurance or damage waiver cover, you will have no further options other than to pay the full amount of the damage up the excess amount.
+The car rental company will charge the excess on the Rental Agreement if any damage is identified at the return of the vehicle or soon after.
+Without excess reduction, you will have no further option than to pay the full amount of the damage up to the excess amount.

 What is Excess Reduction?

 This is a daily amount specified at the counter by the car rental company to reduce the excess amount.
 Car rental companies offer excess reduction products, which customers can purchase directly at the counter.
 These products can reduce the amount of money a customer will be liable to pay in the event of any damage.
 When you have decided on the supplier, details are displayed at the top of their Terms and Conditions of rental “included in this quote”.

 Is insurance included in the rate?